-If you need to clear Intel Optane Memory data then follow the process below, however note you will need to back up your system first as the procedure will result in the system being required to be reinstalled and data and files will be lost in the process.
+If you need to clear Intel Optane Memory data then follow the process below, however note you will need to back up your system first as the procedure will result in the system being required to be reinstalled and data and files will be lost.

-- Go to the BIOS and select Bios setup > Advanced > Intel Rapid Storage Technology and select Intel Optane. - 2.
-Select Disable. - 3.
-Select Yes when prompted "Are you sue you want to disable?". - 4.
-Select Disable and the system will clear the data. - 5.
+- 1. Go to the BIOS and select Bios setup > Advanced > Intel Rapid Storage Technology and select Intel Optane. - 2.
+Select Disable and select Yes when prompted "Are you sue you want to disable?" - 3.
+Select Disable and the system will clear the data. - 4.
 The system will then return to the Intel Rapid Storage Technology menu.